History of Bihar: Gupta Dynasty

 The Gupta Empire was one of the largest political and military empires in ancient India.
-The Gupta period is referred to as the Classical age of India by most historians.
+The Gupta period is referred to as the Classical Age of India by most historians.
 The time of the Gupta Empire was an "Indian Golden Age" in Indian science, technology, engineering, art, dialectic, literature, logic, mathematics, astronomy, religion and philosophy.

-The Gupta Empire had their capital at Pataliputra.
-The difference between Gupta Empire's and Mauryan Empire's administration was that in the Mauryan administration power was centralised but in the Gupta administration power was more decentralised.
+The difference between the Gupta Empire's and Mauryan Empire's administration was that in the Mauryan administration power was centralised but in the Gupta administration power was more decentralised.
 The empire was divided into provinces and the provinces were further divided into districts.
 Villages were the smallest units.
 The kingdom covered Gujarat, North-East India, south-eastern Pakistan, Odisha, northern Madhya Pradesh and eastern India with capital at Pataliputra, modern Patna.
 All forms of worship were carried out in Sanskrit.

 Rapid strides were made in astronomy during this period.
 Aryabhata and Varahamihira were two great astronomers and mathematicians.
-Aryabhata stated that the earth moved round the sun and rotated on its own axis.
+Aryabhata stated that the Earth moved around the Sun and rotated on its axis.
 Aryabhata, who is believed to be the first to come up with the concept of zero, postulated the theory that the Earth moves round the Sun, and studied solar and lunar eclipses.
 Aryabhata's most famous work was Aryabhatiya.
 Varahamihira's most important contributions are the encyclopaedic Brihat-Samhita and Pancha-Siddhantika (Pañcasiddhāntikā).
 Metallurgy also made rapid strides.
 The proof can be seen in the Iron Pillar of Vaishali and near Mehrauli on the outskirts of Delhi, which was brought from Bihar.

 This period is also very rich in Sanskrit literature.
 The material sources of this age were Kalidasa's works.
-Raghuvamsa, Malavikagnimitram, Meghadūta, Abhijñānaśākuntala and Kumārasambhava, Mrichchakatika by Shudraka, Panchatantra by Vishnu Sharma, Kama Sutra (the principles of pleasure) and 13 plays by Bhasa were also written in this period.
+Raghuvamsa, Malavikagnimitram, Meghadūta, Abhijñānaśākuntala and Kumārasambhava, Mṛcchakatika by Shudraka, Panchatantra by Vishnu Sharma, Kama Sutra (the principles of pleasure) and 13 plays by Bhasa were also written in this period.

 In medicine, the Guptas were notable for their establishment and patronage of free hospitals.
 Although progress in physiology and biology was hindered by religious injunctions against contact with dead bodies, which discouraged dissection and anatomy, Indian physicians excelled in pharmacopoeia, caesarean section, bone setting, and skin grafting.
 Indeed, Hindu medical advances were soon adopted in the Arab and Western worlds.
 Ayurveda was the main medical system.